midnightb1ue/Causal-Validity-of-Studies-on-Influencing-Factors/README.md

-# A Critique on the Causal Validity of Studies on Influencing Factors - R simulation code
+# A Critique on the Causal Validity of Studies on Influencing Factors

 This git repository has simulation code that can reproduce the results in the paper.